 Delaware was the original “Peach State,” because of its orchards; they contained more than 800,000 peach trees, yielding a crop worth thousands at the time!

-Way back then, all across the gorgeous shoreline of Delaware’s stunning coast, one could see these blooming beauties with fruit aplenty!
-Unfortunately, many problems beset peach farmers throughout the latter part of the 19th century.
+In 1875, Peach Blossoms could be seen across the gorgeous shoreline of Delaware’s coast.
+Unfortunately, the peach farmers faced many problems throughout the latter part of the 19th century.
 The peach disease called “the yellows” forced the untimely collapse of the booming agricultural industry and, in the early 1900s, many peach farmers faced bankruptcy.
-(The U.S. still emerges today as the leading peach grower in the whole world!)
+Today there are very few Peach Blossoms in Delaware, even though the U.S. still emerges as the leading peach grower in the world.

-Peach blossom blooms as a solitary or paired flower.
-The Peach blossom is 2.5 – 3 centimeters in diameter and has no more than five petals.
-Peach blossoms are light pink (almost peach), to light purple in color.
-The Peach blossom appears, of course, before the Peach leaves.
-Quite delicate, the pink Peach blossoms may be large and showy, but other times are quite small.
-Peach trees grow 15-25 feet high and the slender leaves on this tree have toothed edges.
-The regular Peach tree bears fruit at 3 to 4 years old and reaches its peak after about 12 years.
+Peach Blossoms bloom as a solitary or paired flower.
+The Blossom itself is 2.5 to 3 centimeters in diameter and has no more than five petals.
+They are light pink to light purple in color.
+The Peach Blossom appears, of course, before the Peach leaves.
+Quite delicate, the pink Peach Blossoms may be large and showy, but other times are quite small.
+Peach Blossom trees grow 15-25 feet high and the slender leaves have toothed edges.
+The regular Peach Blossom tree bears fruit at 3 to 4 years old and reaches its peak after about 12 years.

 Partial Shade/Full Shade